Starting yoga at 40 or later will feel different than if you were twenty-something, I know from experience! But you will not regret it!

 - Vinyasa: Vinyasa yoga is similar to Hatha yoga in that it strings different poses together.
 However, the pace of Vinyasa yoga is faster, and it emphasizes connecting your breath to your movements.
 Vinyasa yoga is less intense than Ashtanga yoga as it typically doesn’t challenge your endurance as much.

 - Yin: Yin yoga is a much slower type of yoga.
-Typically, you will hold the poses for anywhere between 3-5 minutes.
+Typically, you will hold the poses for 3-5 minutes.

 There are many other types of yoga and classifications depending on what source you consult.
 For example, you may hear terms like hot yoga, power yoga, Bikram yoga, and Yin yoga.